Air conditioners

 leave the door open, what you have in effect is a fully fledged air

 conditioner.
-It sucks in warm air from inside your home and belches it
+It draws in heat from inside your home and belches it

 out again outside, gradually cooling your home in the process.